maksimKorzh/aws/README.md

 **Alternative Web Scraping** is a practical book about web scraping and an alternative approach to building scrapers: running the scraper directly inside the Chrome browser.

-This repository contains the complete source of the book.
-Each chapter is stored as a separate Markdown file.

 ## About the Book

 Traditional web scraping usually places the scraper outside the browser and attempts to reproduce the browser's behavior.